De-risking a 215k+ User Migration for 3 Digital Banks

 Reusable Research Templates

-Post-project, I built standardized Dovetail templates and global tagging systems.
+Post-project, I built standardised Dovetail templates and global tagging systems.
 These cut synthesis time and made cross-project collaboration seamless.

 Upgraded Playback & Insights

-I redesigned the playback format, adding a section for core user pain points and behavior patterns.
+I redesigned the playback format, adding a section for core user pain points and behaviour patterns.
 This made findings easier to action and improved design alignment across teams.

 Deeper Stakeholder Alignment

-We hosted inclusive workshops that invited candid feedback and collective decisions.
-This nurtured trust and elevated the research culture across the org.
+We hosted inclusive workshops that invited candid feedback and collective decisions, which built trust and shifted how the organisation valued research input.

 Client